sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 Unable to locate credentials.
 You can configure credentials by running "aws configure".
 ```

 Credentials are not configured right now, so we need to discover them.
-Lets
+Let us
 check if we have metadata server access:

 ```bash